1861

 1865

-Camp Fairview, Charlestown, West Virginia (service from late December 1864 through January 1865)
+Camp Fairview, Charlestown, West Virginia (service from late December 1864 through early April 1865)

 Provisional Division, 2nd Brigade, U.S. Army of the Shenandoah (February 1865)

-Spectators at crepe-draped U.S. Capitol, Grand Review of the Armies, 23-24 May 1865, flag at half mast following Lincoln’s assassination (Matthew Brady, Library of Congress).
+Spectators at crepe-draped U.S. Capitol, Grand Review of the Armies, 23-24 May 1865, flag at half-staff following Lincoln’s assassination (Matthew Brady, Library of Congress).

 - Defense of the nation’s capital following the assassination of President Abraham Lincoln (April-May 1865)